G-Chist/terrain-generation-research/research/week4todo.md

 - research adding negative (pits) and positive (hills/blocks/etc) obstacles to terrain
 - research ArcGIS
 - continue researching adding paths to a terrain
-- generate terrains with resolution <20cm
+- generate terrains with resolution <20cm with kriging or finer-resolution noise
 - research NASA datasets with resolutions of <=1m